scottyrichardson/olyn/profile/README.md

-# Olyn - An Automated Debian DevOps Framework for Chef
+# Olyn - An Automated DevOps Framework for Chef

 Olyn is a bundle of custom Chef cookbooks to build and deploy functional clustered Debian web servers with globally replicated multi-write MySQL databases.
 All of this is done using infrastructure-as-code and configuration files.